Erotemic/graphid/README.md

 This project is Python 3.6+, Python 2 is not supported.

+If you want to be able to draw the graphs, you must install graphviz, which is needed by pygraphviz.

 I'm currently having trouble getting this to work on windows due to pygraphviz.

 Conda can be used to install pygraphviz on windows?